Adwoa Kudoto & Sena Kugbega

+Warm, stretch and prep for whole-self drum, dance, song and healing.
 Connect to places inside you that drum, dance, sing and heal with effortless passion, physical ease and presence.
 Learn and create simple moves that lubricate joints, renew muscular elasticity, reduce strain and invite Goddess presence to pour through you with unhindered joy.
 Wear soft, loose clothes.
 Bring a mat, towel or blanket.
 Make brief notes if you like.
 All Levels

 Sue Kaye – Suki

 This class will get you started on your journey as a hand drummer- conga, ngoma, djembe- Learn technique to get a good sound and to develop your ear for rhythm.
 We will also learn some drum songs to play as an ensemble from various traditions of the African diaspora.

 Congolese Style Drum

 We will study rhythms and songs from the Congo, which are the roots of a lot of Afro-Caribbean music.
 We’ll work on individual skills as well as playing in a group, and soloing!
 All levels welcome-check it out!!